xinyee20/tp/docs/DeveloperGuide.md

 > :bulb: Tip: The .puml files used to create diagrams in this document can be found in the *diagrams* folder.

-The following table gives a quick overview of each component of Serenity.
+The following table gives a quick overview of each component of **Serenity**.
-More details about the components can be found in the following subsections.
+More details about the components can be found in the following segments.

 Component | Description
 ------------ | -------------
 `Main` | Has two classes called `Main` and `MainApp`.
 It is responsible for initializing the components in the correct sequence, and connects them up with one another.
 At shut down, it shuts the components down and cleans up resources where necessary.
-`Commons` | Represents a collection of classes used by multiple different components. |
 `Ui`| Displays the `Ui` of the App to users.
 Defines its API in the `Ui` interface and exposes its functionality through the `UiManager` class.
 `Logic` | Executes the command that user inputs.
 Defines its API in the `Logic` interface and exposes its functionality through the `LogicManager` class.
 `Model` | Holds the data of the App in-memory.
 Defines its API in the `Model` interface and exposes its functionality through the `ModelManager` class.
 `Storage` | Reads data from, and writes data to, the hard disk.
 Defines its API in the `Storage` interface and exposes its functionality through the `StorageManager` class.
+`Commons` | Represents a collection of classes used by multiple different components. |

-**How the architecture components interact with each other** The Sequence Diagram in Figure 3.1.2 below shows how the components interact with each other for the scenario where the user issues the command `delgrp grp/G04`.
+**How the architecture components interact with each other**

+The Sequence Diagram in Figure 3.1.2 below shows how the components interact with each other for the scenario where the user issues the command `delgrp grp/G04`.

 ![Figure 3.1.2](images/developerGuide/ArchitectureSequenceDiagram.png)

 <p align="center"><i>Figure 3.1.2 Interactions between components for the <code>delgrp grp/G04</code> command.</i></p>

-The sections below give more details of each component.
+The segments below give more details of each component.

 ### **4.2.
 Ui Component**